Nom-Keyboard/wbtb-hardcore-helper/README.md

 purpose is to maximize amount of time to sleep in a day with short duration, so more chances to lucid dream

-this app will always pop a notification upon start up to let u know where on the schedule table ur currently at
+this app will always pop a notification upon starting up or waking from sleep to let u know where on the schedule table ur currently at

 it also pop notifications at 1hr and 30min before each sleep time